hongzhonglu/vivarium/doc/index.rst

 Welcome to Vivarium's documentation!
 ====================================

-Vivarium is a framework that provides for multi-scale simulation of whole-cell models.
+Vivarium is a platform for multiscale simulations of cells and colonies.

 .. image:: ./_static/colony_growth.png
     :width: 100%